Let’s Talk 800-627-3917

 Businessman holding a tablet with logistics technology icons

 Logistics managers rely on a variety of technology and software solutions to automate processes, analyze data, and manage the flow of goods and information.
 Some of these types of software have overlapping features, meaning that the typical logistics management technology stack doesn’t include every type of software listed below.
-Instead, logistics managers choose technology and software solutions that best meet their company’s needs and integrate with other existing or required software solutions.
-There are many types of software that may be used in logistics management, including:

 • Enterprise resource planning (ERP) systems: Enterprise resource management systems are robust solutions that enable businesses to manage several core processes such as finance, human resources, supply chain, manufacturing, procurement, and more, all as part of a fully integrated system that supports the seamless flow of information between departments.